rosiemin/Reinforcement-Learning-Case-Study/README.md

 [Return to Top](#Table-of-Contents)

 ## Naive Model:

+#### Naive Rewards:
+1. Multiply every second elapsed by -1
+2. Positive reward if car reached the flag

+#### Naive Policy:
+Max reward at each state chosen based on cumulative reward table

 The Naive Model selected randomly from the rewards table based on the maximum reward based on that state. (see reward table below).
 If two states had the same max value of reward, the actions were shuffled and one was chosen at random.
 As you can see, the reward didn't change too much from episode to episode and the max position never reached the flag position (0.6).
 From the short clip below, we can see that the model never really reached above a certain threshold in the environment and it just oscillated back and forth for the majority of the episodes.
 The rewards table below also reflect that, where we see clusters of negative rewards in two certain areas, but not much beyond that.